felixbouleau/rss-summary/README.md

 # RSS Feed Summarizer

-This project fetches posts from multiple RSS feeds, summarizes new entries using an AI model via the [LLM](https://github.com/simonw/llm) library, and serves the generated summary as a new RSS feed.

-## Features
+This project:

 - Fetches entries from a configurable list of RSS feeds (`feeds.yml`).
 - Filters entries based on a configurable lookback period (e.g., last 24 hours).
-- Uses the [LLM](https://github.com/simonw/llm) library to generate summaries, allowing flexibility in choosing AI models.
+- Uses [LLM](https://github.com/simonw/llm) to generate summaries, allowing flexibility in choosing AI models.
 - Uses a Jinja2 template (`prompt.j2`) for customizable AI prompts.
 - Generates a persistent RSS feed (`rss/feed.xml`) containing the summaries.
 - Runs a simple HTTP server to make the generated feed accessible.
-- Containerized for easy deployment using Docker and Docker Compose (recommended).

-## Getting Started (Docker Compose)

-The easiest and recommended way to run the application is using Docker Compose.

-**Prerequisites:**
-- Docker Engine
-- Docker Compose

-**Running**
+## Running it

 I run this in Docker, side by side with miniflux/miniflux and johnny5w/reddit-top-rss: